10 Best Persuasive Techniques for Sales and Marketing

+Reframe your prospect’s mindset.
 It’s the classic half-glass of water game.
-You need to show them it’s full.
+You need to show your prospect it’s full.

 How to do it: Take a piece of information someone can’t argue with being true, and use it to adjust their view.

-This is one of the best ways to overcome their sales objections.
+This is one of the best ways to overcome your prospect’s sales objections.
 If someone uses a competitor, position your offering as complementary or unique.

 The email exchange below shows the unique angle.
 First, there was this objection from The Bridge Group: